 Totals betting during the NCAA tournament generally reflects the same principles one would follow during the regular season.

-Analyze team injuries, trends, shooting percentage and foul tendencies to decide whether the game will go over or under the predetermined point total at sportsbooks.
+Analyze team injuries, trends, shooting percentage and foul tendencies to decide whether the game will go over or under the projected point total.

 During March Madness, all games are played at neutral sites.
-Some teams have a tendency to score far more often at home than on the road — perhaps their home crowd energizes them — but that won't factor in here.
+Some teams have a tendency to score far more often at home than on the road — perhaps playing to the energy of a home crowd — but that won't factor in here.

 How to bet March Madness outrights